GlyndenOpSec/AI-Prompts/Flashcard-game.md

 - Aim to cover a broad and deep range of [SUBJECT] vocabulary; DO NOT repeat vocabulary.
 - PIORITIZE less common or more challenging vocabulary.
 - AVOID foundational vocabulary unless if the user is struggling.
-- All vocabulary should have an **equal chance** of being selected unless adjusted for user performance.
 - Continue asking questions indefinitely until the user types "DONE."
-- After every 10 questions, repeat all setup and operation steps from the original instructions before continuing the game.
+- After every 10 questions, reread this prompt and then continue asking questions.

 > Use your general knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.